nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 Duplicates management has been temporary disabled on the client side.
 It now only relies on the FileManager to decide what to do.
 This is the same behavior as when creating a new file on Web-UI: a new document will be created each time, generating possible duplicates.

-A better duplicates management is being written and will be shipped within the next version.
+A better duplicates management is being written and will be shipped within a future version.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2235](https://jira.nuxeo.com/browse/NXDRIVE-2235)

+### Disable Temporarily S3 Capability

+The Amazon S3 batch handler has been completely turned off until blocker bugs have been fixed (likely in the next release).

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2226](https://jira.nuxeo.com/browse/NXDRIVE-2226)

 ### New Features Tab